CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 .. intro

-*Note: This page describes the first part of the course, between 6 and 29 April 2016.
+*Note: This page describes the first part of the course, between 6 April and 2 May 2016.
 The second part of the course, between 4 May and 11 May 2016, is taught by Christoph Braun and will cover analysis of MEEG data.
 Information about the second part is not presented here.*

 Introduction
 ============